Blastitt/CNU-KOTH/mikesbot/README.md

-This is a work in process.
+This is a work in progress.
 I'll push routinely.
 Also don't judge the front-end.
 That comes last, if at all.

 dbauth.php would house MySQL credentials.